-Powerful, deep-pocketed players in the real estate industry shelled out a whopping $77.3 million to stop Proposition 10 in California — and to halt the grassroots effort to urgently address the state’s devastating housing affordability and homeless crises.
+A Housing Is A Human Right investigation found that powerful, real estate players shelled out a whopping $77.3 million to stop Proposition 10 in California.
+They spent heavily to halt the grassroots effort to urgently address the state’s devastating housing affordability and homeless crises.
 Multi-billion-dollar real estate investment trusts (REITs) such as Blackstone Group, Essex Property Trust, and Equity Residential led the corporate charge.

 Housing Is A Human Right examined campaign contributions to three No on Prop 10 committees: Californians for Responsible Housing, Californians for Affordable Housing, and No on 10: A Flawed Initiative.
 All were significantly involved in the defeat of Prop 10 this November.

 Prop 10 would have repealed statewide restrictions on rent control and allowed communities to expand rent control policies.
 Even though the ballot measure was not approved, it won in key regions that are among the hardest hit by California’s housing affordability and homeless crises: the City of Los Angeles, San Francisco, and Alameda County.

 The initiative also won in numerous L.A.
 County cities: Burbank, Culver City, Glendale, Inglewood, Pasadena, Santa Monica, and West Hollywood, among others.